AdilahHalim/simple-interest-calculator/README.md

 # simple-interest-calculator
-Sample script to calculate simple interest for micro-finance applications.
+Purpose of this sample script to calculate simple interest for micro-finance applications.